mhibbs-trinity/TU-HPC-Guide/README.md

 If administrative privileges are not required for a piece of software to be installed and if the software is unlikely to be used by multiple users, then we encourage you to build or install that software within your home directory or a `/data` directory that you have access to.

-If software requires administrative privileges to be installed, or if the software is likely to be useful to a broad number of users, contact a system administrator (currently npape and mhibbs) for installation
+If software requires administrative privileges to be installed, or if the software is likely to be useful to a broad number of users, contact a system administrator (currently npape and mhibbs) for installation.

 ## Submitting jobs on the Cluster